CiscoDevNet/intersight-ansible/README.md

 ## Support

-Please files Issues in this repository for any defects, feature requests, or questions on usage.
+Use the Create issue link in the upper-right corner of the [Automation Hub Collection page](https://console.redhat.com/ansible/automation-hub/repo/published/cisco/intersight/) for any defects, feature requests, or questions on usage.

 ## Release Notes